 SHIPPING CLASS NAME SLUG APPLIES TO Pallet item-pallet Myfreight & Myparcel Skid item-skid Myfreight & Myparcel Carton item-carton Myfreight & Myparcel Satchel item-satchel Myfreight & Myparcel 500g Satchel item-500g-satchel Myfreight custom item type 1kg Satchel item-1kg-satchel Myfreight custom item type 3kg Satchel item-3kg-satchel Myfreight custom item type 5kg Satchel item-5kg-satchel Myfreight custom item type Fragile fragile-goods Myfreight & Myparcel Dangerous Goods dangerous-goods Myfreight DG configured

 - If the product shipping fields have not been completed, either:

 - Edit each product and complete the fields in the Shipping tab, or

-- Note that the weights and dimensions apply to the product when it is packed singly ready for shipping.
+- Note that the weights and dimensions apply to the product as it is when packed singly ready for shipping.